 Many wonders of ancient Egyptian civilization remain standing after more than three millennia.
 These monuments are some of the most popular and enduring landmarks for tourists from all over the world.

 Archeologists and adventurers have dedicated their lives to finding stories of these great temples, statues, tombs, and the pharaohs that built them.
-Below you’ll find a list of eleven of the greatest monuments Ancient Egypt has to offer.
+Below you’ll find a list of 11 of the greatest ancient monuments Egypt has to offer.

 11. The Colossi of Memnon

 The Colossi of Memnon are two 20 meters tall representations of pharaoh Amenhotep III.
 The sitting statues were part of his mortuary temple that was destroyed over time.
 The Colossi now form part of the Theban Necropolis on the east bank of the Nile at Luxor.

 The Colossi are composed of large, heavy pieces of stone that lie on the top of each other without using mortar to bind them.
 The Colossi stone were restored numerous times, including by Roman Emperor Septimius Severus.
 More recently, they have been endangered by pollution and wear, so are being supported to limit further deterioration and prevent them from tumbling down.
 Memnon comes from the Greeks, who honored their hero of the battle of Troy by renaming the monument after him.

 10. The Valley of The Kings

 Get the latest articles delivered to your inboxSign up to our Free Weekly Newsletter